 - use only GPL-licensed themes/plugins (or your own custom code)

 Check WordPress.com VIP’s impressive uptime stats via Pingdom.

-Kinsta is a relatively new host, but they also focus on large-scale WordPress sites.
-They run their platform on Google Cloud Platform, and pride themselves on developer features, a custom dashboard, and blazingly fast speeds.
+Kinsta’s focus on performance makes it a great choice for large-scale WordPress sites.
+They run their hosting on the Google Cloud Platform, and pride themselves on developer features, a custom dashboard, and blazingly fast speeds.

-Great for: Developers, and those managing sites in multiple locations.
+Great for: Developers, agencies managing multiple large sites

-Pagely was the first managed WordPress hosting company, and have been in business for over 10 years.
+Pagely was the first managed WordPress hosting company and have been in business for over 10 years.
 They focus on large-scale & enterprise sites, and are proud to run their entire platform (servers, DNS, CDN, etc.) on Amazon Web Services.
-Great for: medium-to-large businesses, accomplished ecommerce sites, and mission-critical sites/apps.

 Stuck between WordPress.com VIP & Pagely?
 Pagely put together a nice comparison that I believe is completely fair and non-biased.

 If you’re running an online store with WooCommerce, a reliable hosting platform is crucial to your store’s success.
 When searching for WooCommerce hosting, you should be looking for:

 - ability to handle multiple concurrent visitors (traffic surges)